Australian Cinema > endings - and openings

 Lantana (Ray Lawrence, 2001) There are a half-dozen couples in this film, most with unresolved relationship.
 The film ends with the central couple, played by Anthony LaPaglia and Kerry Armstrong, dancing slowly across the screen from left to right and back.
 He is leaning slightly towards her, and she is leaning slightly back - but they are still dancing.

 Gallipoli (Peter Weir, 1981) You'd expect me to mention this one.
 Mark Lee is dashing across no-man's land toward the Turkish machine-guns, the last man on his feet in the pointless charge.
 As the bullets rip into him, the screen freezes on the image.
-Dr George Miller calls it 'anthemic'.
+Dr George Miller calls it 'anthemic' - not really the right word, but it makes an impression.

 Radiance (Rachel Perkins, 1999).
 For reasons I shdn't disclose, the last line is Deborah Mailman's as Nona.
 In fact I shdn't disclose the line either: see the damn film!
 And enjoy the purple Falcon burning off into the sunset, bearing three radiantly bewigged women.